apache/hawq-docs/install/install-ambari.md

 ## Prerequisites <a id="section_mqs_f3j_5r"></a>

 -   Install a compatible version of HDP and Ambari, and ensure that your HDP system is fully functional.
+See the [Release Notes](/hdb20/releasenotes/HAWQ20ReleaseNotes.html#topic_dhh_2jx_yt) for more information about HDFS compatibility.
 -   Select and prepare all host machines that will run the HAWQ and PXF services.
 See [Select HAWQ Host Machines](select-hosts.html).

 ## Procedure <a id="section_kwy_f3j_5r"></a>